shaunpez/shaunpezeshki.com/src/blog/post-36.md

 Oh, sure—because emotions are such a character defect.
 These lines completely dismiss your partner's feelings and make them some kind of over-reactive person.

-What it really says: "Your feelings are an inconvenience to me."
+**What it sounds like:** "Your feelings are an inconvenience to me."

 **Say instead:** "I didn't realize that bothered you so much.
 Let's talk about this."